 Just a word about my preaching ability.
 I am confident God did not call me into a preaching ministry, but I had the heart and desire to faithfully teach the Word of God.
-At the time I was co-teaching with Robert Wike, a Sunday school class of young couples at First Baptist Church.
-This was wonderful training experience for me as I spent many hours each week studying the Word in preparation for teaching.
-I was also receiving invitations from local area churches to give my testimony and to preach in some for special occasions such as Baptist Men’s Day and Laymen’s Emphasis Week.
-I have saved many of my sermon notes from those early years and in reading some of those notes, I am now amazed that anyone stayed awake listening to what I had to say.
+At the time I was co-teaching with Robert Wike a Sunday school class of young couples at First Baptist Church.
+This was wonderful training experience for me as I spent many hours each week studying the Word in preparation.
+I was also receiving invitations from local area churches to give my testimony and to preach for special occasions such as Baptist Men’s Day and Laymen’s Emphasis Week.
+I have saved most of my sermon notes from those early years and in reading some of those notes I am amazed anyone stayed awake listening to what I had to say.
 Perhaps they wanted to find out if I was able to finish what I started.
 I do take comfort in the conviction God’s Word does not return void, but will accomplish that to which He sent it!
 What also amazes me is most of the small churches gave me a small honorarium for my efforts!
-Although I am still not accomplished at preaching Cathy assures me I have improved, praise the Lord!
+Although I am still not accomplished at preaching Cathy assures me I have improved praise the Lord!

-I don’t remember specifically how many times Gary and I sang special songs together at the Mission, but it was at least 3 or 4 times.
-The first time Gary came to the Mission and I introduced him to Brother Miller, he was given his nickname which has stuck with me ever since.
+I don’t remember how many times Gary and I sang special songs together at the Mission, but it was at least three or four times.
+The first time Gary served together at the Mission and I introduced him to Brother Miller he was given his nickname which has stuck with me ever since.
 I said, “This is Gary Hegi,” to which Brother Miller said, “You mean like the prophet (Haggai)?”
 I said, “Just like the Prophet!”
-After that initial meeting, whenever Gary was joining me to sing, I would tell Brother Miller that The Prophet was coming also.
+After the initial meeting whenever Gary was joining me to sing I would tell Brother Miller The Prophet was coming also.
 Brother Miller never failed to say, “I can’t wait!”

 As we were preparing to leave the Mission at the close of the service Brother Miller in his typical fashion said, “Dr. Moore, you and the Prophet did a mighty fine job this morning and sure blessed all of us.
 We want you to come back any time you can!”
 What a Mission and what a man!
 We did return again and both the singing and the preaching were slowly improving!